Lesson Plan - Get It!

 Articles of merit will also include an author, and legitimate authors will have an online profile on that site or through accounts such as LinkedIn.

-- What is the content of the news article?
+- What is the news article's content?